jart/landlock-make/README.md

 This variable may be specified on a build target, a pattern rule, or the global scope (by order of precedence).

+When this limit is violated, mmap() will begin returning `ENOMEM` which will trickle down into functions like malloc() failing.

+#### `.RSS = SIZE`

+This is the same as `.MEMORY` but takes the resident set size into consideration, rather than the virtual address space size.
+This limit is more useful if you make heavy use of overcommit memory or have sparse data structures.

 #### `.FSIZE = SIZE`

 Sets individual file size limit.

-This specifies how big any given file can grow.
-If it's exceeded, then a `SIGXFSZ` signal will be delivered to the process responsible.
+This specifies how big files can grow.
+It applies on a per file basis.

 The size is specified in bytes.
 It may use Si notation, e.g. `64kb` for 64 kilobytes, `1G` for a gigabyte, etc. Units use base 1000.

 This variable may be specified on a build target, a pattern rule, or the global scope (by order of precedence).

+If this limit is violated, then a `SIGXFSZ` signal will be delivered to the process responsible.
+If the limit is exceeded by 150%, then a `SIGKILL` signal is used to kill the process.

 #### `.NPROC = COUNT`